-Abby Senior Care, the experts in home care in Littleton and the surrounding communities, has put together some important questions for you to cover during your conversation:
+Abby Senior Care, a trusted provider of non-medical home care in Denver and throughout the surrounding areas, has put together some important questions for you to cover during your conversation:

 - Would you like to continue to live at home as you grow older, or consider a move elsewhere?
 The majority of older adults want to remain at home throughout aging over a move to a nursing home or assisted living facility, or moving in with adult children.
 If this is the situation with your parents, think through any changes that need to occur to enable that desire to become a reality: home modifications together with overall layout of the home, as well as a strategy for support if a chronic illness, disability, or simply the difficulties of aging make it challenging to remain safe and independent.

 - What community services, amenities, and organizations do you want to continue to access?
 Naturally, your parents will need to be able to get food and other essential supplies and keep up with medical appointments and procedures, but discover what else may be important to them as they grow older, such as attending religious services, hair and/or nail salon appointments, sporting events, visits with friends and neighbors, etc. How will they keep up with these activities and tasks if they become unable to drive?